roshani31/meta-ads-performance-dashboard-powerbi/README.md

 <h2><a class="anchor" id="dataset"></a>Dataset</h2>

 -Table 1: ad_events ---> Stores event-level logs.
 Used to analyze when and how users interact with ads.

 -Table 2: ads ---> Contains details of each ad creative.Used for platform-level and creative-type-level analysis.

--Table 3: campaigns --->High-level campaign strategy and budget allocation.
-Used to calculate cost-based KPIs.
+-Table 3: campaigns --->High-level campaign strategy and budget allocation.Used to calculate cost-based KPIs.

 -Table 4: users --->Stores demographic and interest information of users who interact with ads.Helps analyze targeting efficiency.

 ---

 <h2><a class="anchor" id="tools--technologies"></a>Tools & Technologies</h2>